azuqua/token-sockjs-client/README.md

 #### Options

 * **host** - The hostname of the server.
 If the protocol is withheld the socket will attempt to connect with the same protocol used by the browser to fetch the page.
-The module will fall back to jsonp token requests if necessary.
+The module will fall back to jsonp token requests for cross domain requests.
 * **tokenPath** - The URL path used to request a token.
 This must match the server's configuration.
 The default value matches the default value the server uses.
 * **socketPrefix** - The prefix of the routes owned by the sockjs server.
 This must match the server's configuration.
 The default value matches the default value the server uses.
 * **reconnect** - Whether or not this module should automatically reconnect if the websocket connection closes. **Default value is true.**
 * **authentication** - Any extra authentication data to be sent to the server upon a token request.
+This object will be form encoded and sent as URL parameters.
 The browser will automatically send your cookies.
 * **sockjs** - [An object containing any valid sockjs configuration changes.](https://github.com/sockjs/sockjs-client#sockjs-class)

 #### Actions